-The Cui Ming Green Tea 2nd Flush comes from the mountains of Yunnan, in the territory of Pu'er, and is made from large-leaf tea grown at high altitude on the Wuliang Mountains.
-This green tea is produced through unfermented processing, a technique that allows for the preservation of the freshness, vitamins, and aromatic components of the leaves.
-Cui Ming is known for its delicate and spring-like character: the infusion releases a soft and naturally sweet flavor, accompanied by elegant vegetal freshness.
-The result is a balanced and velvety cup that evokes the sensations of a spring just beginning.
-The leaves of this Cui Ming 2nd Flush, harvested in 2026, appear to be of intense green color and slightly opaque, with a natural and slightly curled shape typical of green teas from Yunnan.
-The processing preserves the structure of the leaves, which, once infused, unfold revealing all their quality.
-Fresh and delicate vegetal aromas emerge in the scent, accompanied by a slight natural sweetness.
-On tasting, soft and spring-like notes are perceived, with light vegetal nuances and a sweet and clean finish.
-In the cup, the liquor appears light yellow-green, clear and bright, with a soft texture and a fresh and persistent aftertaste.
-Yunnan, China, is the place of origin.
-The production area is Pu'er, on the Wuliang mountains.
-The mountainous climatic conditions and the altitude of this area favor a slow growth of the leaves, allowing for the development of a rich and natural aromatic profile.
-We recommend infusing the Cui Ming Green Tea using the traditional Chinese Gong Fu Cha method, using a gaiwan of about 150 ml.
+Cui Ming Green Tea 2nd Grade comes from the mountains of Yunnan, in the Pu'er region, and is made from First Flush large-leaf tea leaves grown at high altitude on the Wuliang Mountains.
+This green tea is produced through unfermented processing, a technique that best preserves the freshness, vitamins, and aromatic components of the leaves.
+Cui Ming is known for its delicate and spring-like character: the infusion releases a soft and naturally sweet flavor, complemented by an elegant vegetal freshness.
+The result is a balanced and velvety cup that evokes the sensations of an early spring.
+The leaves of this Cui Ming 2nd Grade, harvested in 2026, present an intense green and slightly matte color, with a natural and slightly curled shape, typical of green teas from Yunnan.
+The processing preserves the structure of the leaves, which once infused unfold to reveal all their quality.
+Fresh and delicate vegetal aromas emerge on the nose, accompanied by a slight natural sweetness.
+In tasting, soft and spring-like notes are perceived, with light vegetal nuances and a sweet and clean finish.
+In the cup, the liquor appears light yellow-green, clear and luminous, with a soft texture and a fresh and persistent aftertaste.
+The mountainous climatic conditions and the altitude of this area favor a slow growth of the leaves, allowing the development of a rich and natural aromatic profile.
+We recommend infusing Cui Ming Green Tea using the traditional Chinese Gong Fu Cha method, using a gaiwan of about 150 ml.
 With 5 grams of leaves, it is possible to obtain several infusions, appreciating the different aromatic nuances that emerge progressively.
-With water at a temperature of 75-80°C, one can proceed with a first infusion of 30 seconds.
-Subsequently, maintaining the same temperature of the water, one can continue to re-infuse the leaves increasing the infusion time by about 10 seconds (30 – 40 – 50…).
-This tea can offer 4-5 infusions, maintaining good aromatic intensity.
-For a more classic preparation in Western style, we recommend 3 grams of leaves in a 200 ml cup with water at 75-80°C for an infusion time of 2-3 minutes.
-To achieve the best result, it is advisable to filter the infusion immediately after the established infusion time.
-The suggested timings can still be slightly adjusted according to personal taste to achieve a more delicate or more intense infusion.
-It is advisable to store the tea in a cool, dry place, away from direct sunlight.
+With water at a temperature of 75-80°C, a first infusion of 30 seconds can be made.
+Subsequently, maintaining the same water temperature, the leaves can be re-infused while increasing the infusion time by about 10 seconds (30 - 40 - 50…).
+This tea can offer 4-5 infusions, maintaining a good aromatic intensity.
+For a more classic Western-style preparation, we recommend 3 grams of leaves in a 200 ml cup with water at 75-80°C for an infusion time of 2-3 minutes.
+To achieve the best result, it is advisable to strain the infusion immediately after the set infusion time.
+The suggested timings can be slightly adjusted according to personal taste to obtain a milder or more intense infusion.
+It is recommended to store the tea in a cool, dry place away from direct sunlight.
 Green tea is one of the most appreciated types of tea for its natural properties.
-Thanks to non-fermented processing, the leaves maintain a high amount of antioxidants, amino acids, and vitamins.
-These substances can contribute to: - countering oxidative stress - supporting metabolism - promoting concentration and mental energy thanks to the presence of natural caffeine - helping to reduce the feeling of fatigue during the day.
-Regular consumption of green tea can therefore represent a good ally for daily well-being, provided it is taken in moderation to avoid excess caffeine.
+Thanks to the unfermented processing, the leaves retain a large quantity of antioxidants, amino acids, and vitamins.
+These substances can help counteract oxidative stress, support metabolism, promote concentration and mental energy due to the presence of natural caffeine, and help reduce feelings of tiredness during the day.
+Regular consumption of green tea can therefore be a good ally for daily well-being, provided it is taken in moderation to avoid excess caffeine.

 Price VAT included

-The Cui Ming Green Tea 2nd Flush comes from the mountains of Yunnan, in the territory of Pu'er, and is made from large-leaf tea grown at high altitude on the Wuliang Mountains.
-This green tea is produced through unfermented processing, a technique that allows for the preservation of the freshness, vitamins, and aromatic components of the leaves.
-Cui Ming is known for its delicate and spring-like character: the infusion releases a soft and naturally sweet flavor, accompanied by elegant vegetal freshness.
-The result is a balanced and velvety cup that evokes the sensations of a spring just beginning.
-The leaves of this Cui Ming 2nd Flush, harvested in 2026, appear to be of intense green color and slightly opaque, with a natural and slightly curled shape typical of green teas from Yunnan.
-The processing preserves the structure of the leaves, which, once infused, unfold revealing all their quality.
-Fresh and delicate vegetal aromas emerge in the scent, accompanied by a slight natural sweetness.
-On tasting, soft and spring-like notes are perceived, with light vegetal nuances and a sweet and clean finish.
-In the cup, the liquor appears light yellow-green, clear and bright, with a soft texture and a fresh and persistent aftertaste.
-Yunnan, China, is the place of origin.
-The production area is Pu'er, on the Wuliang mountains.
-The mountainous climatic conditions and the altitude of this area favor a slow growth of the leaves, allowing for the development of a rich and natural aromatic profile.
-We recommend infusing the Cui Ming Green Tea using the traditional Chinese Gong Fu Cha method, using a gaiwan of about 150 ml.
+Cui Ming Green Tea 2nd Grade comes from the mountains of Yunnan, in the Pu'er region, and is made from First Flush large-leaf tea leaves grown at high altitude on the Wuliang Mountains.
+This green tea is produced through unfermented processing, a technique that best preserves the freshness, vitamins, and aromatic components of the leaves.
+Cui Ming is known for its delicate and spring-like character: the infusion releases a soft and naturally sweet flavor, complemented by an elegant vegetal freshness.
+The result is a balanced and velvety cup that evokes the sensations of an early spring.
+The leaves of this Cui Ming 2nd Grade, harvested in 2026, present an intense green and slightly matte color, with a natural and slightly curled shape, typical of green teas from Yunnan.
+The processing preserves the structure of the leaves, which once infused unfold to reveal all their quality.
+Fresh and delicate vegetal aromas emerge on the nose, accompanied by a slight natural sweetness.
+In tasting, soft and spring-like notes are perceived, with light vegetal nuances and a sweet and clean finish.
+In the cup, the liquor appears light yellow-green, clear and luminous, with a soft texture and a fresh and persistent aftertaste.
+The mountainous climatic conditions and the altitude of this area favor a slow growth of the leaves, allowing the development of a rich and natural aromatic profile.
+We recommend infusing Cui Ming Green Tea using the traditional Chinese Gong Fu Cha method, using a gaiwan of about 150 ml.
 With 5 grams of leaves, it is possible to obtain several infusions, appreciating the different aromatic nuances that emerge progressively.
-With water at a temperature of 75-80°C, one can proceed with a first infusion of 30 seconds.
-Subsequently, maintaining the same temperature of the water, one can continue to re-infuse the leaves increasing the infusion time by about 10 seconds (30 – 40 – 50…).
-This tea can offer 4-5 infusions, maintaining good aromatic intensity.
-For a more classic preparation in Western style, we recommend 3 grams of leaves in a 200 ml cup with water at 75-80°C for an infusion time of 2-3 minutes.
-To achieve the best result, it is advisable to filter the infusion immediately after the established infusion time.
-The suggested timings can still be slightly adjusted according to personal taste to achieve a more delicate or more intense infusion.
-It is advisable to store the tea in a cool, dry place, away from direct sunlight.
+With water at a temperature of 75-80°C, a first infusion of 30 seconds can be made.
+Subsequently, maintaining the same water temperature, the leaves can be re-infused while increasing the infusion time by about 10 seconds (30 - 40 - 50…).
+This tea can offer 4-5 infusions, maintaining a good aromatic intensity.
+For a more classic Western-style preparation, we recommend 3 grams of leaves in a 200 ml cup with water at 75-80°C for an infusion time of 2-3 minutes.
+To achieve the best result, it is advisable to strain the infusion immediately after the set infusion time.
+The suggested timings can be slightly adjusted according to personal taste to obtain a milder or more intense infusion.
+It is recommended to store the tea in a cool, dry place away from direct sunlight.
 Green tea is one of the most appreciated types of tea for its natural properties.
-Thanks to non-fermented processing, the leaves maintain a high amount of antioxidants, amino acids, and vitamins.
-These substances can contribute to: - countering oxidative stress - supporting metabolism - promoting concentration and mental energy thanks to the presence of natural caffeine - helping to reduce the feeling of fatigue during the day.
-Regular consumption of green tea can therefore represent a good ally for daily well-being, provided it is taken in moderation to avoid excess caffeine.
+Thanks to the unfermented processing, the leaves retain a large quantity of antioxidants, amino acids, and vitamins.
+These substances can help counteract oxidative stress, support metabolism, promote concentration and mental energy due to the presence of natural caffeine, and help reduce feelings of tiredness during the day.
+Regular consumption of green tea can therefore be a good ally for daily well-being, provided it is taken in moderation to avoid excess caffeine.